Moving from Drupal to WordPress? Here’s a pre-migration checklist

 Managed WordPress hosting providers leverage in-depth platform expertise to provide superior performance, security, and scalability for WordPress websites.
 Some also offer features like 99.9%-plus uptime SLAs.
 Managed WordPress hosting will cause few hosting-related problems in the long term.
 Prefer going for these over general hosting providers.

-Like Acquia for Drupal, hosting providers like WordPress VIP, WP Engine, and Pagely provide enterprise-grade managed hosting for WordPress.
+Like Acquia for Drupal, hosting providers like WordPress VIP, Pagely provide enterprise-grade managed hosting for WordPress.

 Checked-1 Backup your Drupal website